Blacks Beach in San Diego: 8 Things You May Not Know | La Jolla Beaches

 Shop La Jolla Artwork

-1. The beach is named for the Black Family
+1. Blacks Beach is named after the Black Family

-They moved to La Jolla in the late 1940s and bought roughly 248 acres on Torrey Pines cliffs alongside a canyon that lead to the beach.
+They moved to La Jolla in the late 1940s and bought roughly 248 acres on Torrey Pines cliffs alongside a canyon that led to the beach.

-A dirt road for horse and buggies followed the cliffs to what is known now as Torrey Pine State Park.
+A dirt road for horses and buggies once traced the cliffs to what is now recognized as Torrey Pine State Park.

-With Del Mar Fairgrounds in the works as a horse racing venue, the Blacks built a premier Thoroughbred horse farm and stables from the ground up.
+With Del Mar Fairgrounds in the works as a horse racing venue, the Blacks built a premier Thoroughbred farm and stables.

-The horse farm never became as successful as they wanted it to be, so the family sold the land several years later.
-It was subdivided into a group of larger lots, and to this day the area is still known by the same name: La Jolla Farms.
+The horse farm never became as successful as they hoped, so the family sold the land several years later.
+The area was subdivided into a group of larger lots.
+To this day, it retains the same name: La Jolla Farms.

-2. It wasn’t discovered as a prime surf spot until the early 60’s
+2. Surfers didn’t discover Blacks Beach as a prime spot until the early ’60s

-According to some sources, the first group to ever surf Black’s Beach included longtime surfers Peter Lusic, Don Roncy, John Light and Joe Trotter in 1959.
+Some sources suggest that the first group to ever surf Black’s Beach included longtime surfers Peter Lusic, Don Roncy, John Light, and Joe Trotter in 1959.

-They returned to La Jolla Shores raving about their new discovery — the next day a few more joined their group to get in on what became a very well-kept secret in La Jolla until 1964.
+They returned to La Jolla Shores raving about their discovery.
+The next day a few more joined their group to get in on what became a very well-kept secret until 1964.

 3. It’s notoriously difficult to get to